 Check if you are dehydrated

 You can test for dehydration by pinching the skin on your forehead that is just above and between your eyebrows.
-Normally, the skin in this area will return to its original position after being pinched, but when mildly dehydrated, it will stay folded for less than 2 seconds.
+Normally, the skin in this area will return to its original position after being pinched, but when mildly dehydrated, it will stay folded for less than two seconds.

 Between 2-10 seconds means moderate dehydration, and staying folded for longer means the body is severely dehydrated.